OswaldLabsOpenSource/help/docs/developers/installation.md

 <script src="https://loader.oswaldlabs.com/API_KEY.js" async defer></script>
 ```

-This loader script will automatically load the most recent Agastya on your website, so your users always have the best features and security updates.
+This loader script will automatically load the most recent, stable version of Agastya on your website, so your users always have the best features and security updates.
+If you want to use the beta version of Agastya, you can replace `API_KEY` with `staging-API_KEY` instead.

 ## Deprecated loaders